Yugoslavia in the Eurovision Song Contest: 1961–1991: Socialist Federal Republic of Yugoslavia

 Yugoslavia's first stretch of participations from 1961 until 1976 were mostly unsuccessful, with only one top five placing – fourth in 1962 – which would remain its best result until 1983.
 It also got its only last place in 1964.
 From 1969 until 1976, it consistently placed outside the top ten – with the exception of a ninth place in 1972 – ultimately coming second to last in 1976.

 After a meeting on 4 July 1976, JRT announced its withdrawal from the 1977 contest, citing its low results.
 Its withdrawal continued into 1978 but JRT held a referendum among the readers of its RTV magazines on if it should return at the 1979 contest.
 Over 100,000 people voted in favour of returning to the contest, against just over 2,000 votes for staying out of the contest.
 However, JRT did not return in 1979 as the broadcaster and all its sub-national stations unanimously agreed against participating in Jerusalem – the host city that year – as they believed it to be illegally occupied and Yugoslavia did not have diplomatic relations with Israel at the time.
 JRT also did not broadcast the contest, despite doing so in 1977 and 1978.
 It did not participate in, or broadcast, the 1980 contest either for unknown reasons.

 JRT returned to the contest in 1981 and participated four more times before withdrawing again.
 It continued to place outside the top ten in this period with the exception of 1983, where it matched its previous best result of fourth from 1962.
-After withdrawing in 1985, due to the contest colliding with a national holiday, it returned in 1986.
+After withdrawing in 1985, due to the contest colliding with the anniversary of the death of Yugoslav president Josip Broz Tito, it returned in 1986.
 It saw more success after its return, once again getting fourth place in 1987, followed by a sixth place in 1988.

 As Yugoslavia won the with the song "Rock Me" by the group Riva, the took place in Zagreb, hosted by RTV Zagreb on behalf of JRT, as the entry came from them.
 JRT participated in 1991 for the last time representing SFR Yugoslavia.